ermshaua/time-series-segmentation-benchmark/README.md

 # Time Series Segmentation Benchmark (TSSB)
 This repository contains the time series segmentation benchmark (TSSB).
 It currently contains 66 annotated time series (TS) with 2-7 segments.
-Each TS is constructed from one of the <a href="http://timeseriesclassification.com/">UEA & UCR time series classification</a> datasets.
+Each TS is constructed from one of the <a target="_blank" href="http://timeseriesclassification.com/">UEA & UCR time series classification</a> datasets.
 We group TS by label and concatenate them to create segments with distinctive temporal patterns and statistical properties.
 We annotate the offsets at which we concatenated the segments as change points (CPs).
 Addtionally, we apply resampling to control the dataset resolution and add approximate, hand-selected window sizes that are able to capture temporal patterns.

 ## Installation
 You can install the TSSB with PyPi:
 `python -m pip install git+https://github.com/ermshaua/time-series-segmentation-benchmark`

 ## Citation
-If you use the TSSB in your scientific publication, we would appreciate the following <a href="https://dl.acm.org/doi/abs/10.1145/3459637.3482240">citation</a>:
+If you use the TSSB in your scientific publication, we would appreciate the following <a target="_blank" href="https://dl.acm.org/doi/abs/10.1145/3459637.3482240">citation</a>:

 ```
 @inproceedings{clasp2021,